samitwatve/PradhanMantri_Elections_Game/ROADMAP.md

 - Prioritizes high-value states and efficient fund allocation

 ## Victory and End Game
-- Primary victory: First to 272 seats
+- Primary victory: First to 272 seats (evaluated only at the end of all 8 phases)
-- Hung Parliament: Neither reaches 272
+- Hung Parliament: Neither reaches 272 at game end
-- Tiebreaker: Higher total popularity across all states
+- Victory conditions are no longer checked during gameplay - only at completion
 - Coalition possibilities with "Others" based on final numbers

 ## Campaign Promises